MCC is here to help

 Since its initial roll-out, the Solve assessment has definitely been the most idiosyncratic, but also the most advanced, of the screening tests used by the MBB firms.

 It can be hard to understand how an ecology-themed video game can tell McKinsey whether you’ll make a good management consultant, let alone know how to prepare yourself to do well in that game.
 When you consider that McKinsey are potentially cutting 70%+ of the applicant pool based on this single test, you can hardly blame applicants for being worried.
+In fact, the pass rate is estimated to be lower than 30%.

-Here, we’ll explain that it is indeed possible to prepare effectively for both versions of Solve and give you some ideas for how you can get started.
+Here, we’ll explain that it is indeed possible to prepare effectively for all versions of Solve and give you some ideas for how you can get started.
 Understanding how the Solve assessment works, what it tests you for and how is critical for all but the most hurried preparations.

 What is the McKinsey Solve assessment?